Date/time features

 Conditional use

-By default, the date/time rule processors will only treat a rule value as a date (or series of dates) if the field
+By default, the date/time rule processors only treat a rule value as a date (or series of dates) if the field

 configuration has a datatype